Check for Liens on Property Canada: The 5-Minute Search That Saves $50,000+

 Title Insurance Claims Insights:

-Real estate deals with title insurance claims often involve liens not caught in initial title searches.
-Many are construction liens registered during the offer-to-closing period.
-The cost of doing extra lien searches is minimal compared to the potential costs of hidden liens.
+Real estate deals with insurance claims often involve liens not caught in initial title searches.
+Many are building liens filed during the offer-to-closing period.
+The cost of doing extra lien searches is small compared to the potential costs of hidden liens.

 Yes.
 But lawyers check on a schedule (usually at offer, maybe at closing).
-Liens can be registered any day.
+Liens can be filed any day.
 Your lawyer is working on multiple files.
-You're working on one, your most important financial deal.
-First-time buyers should also review our first apartment checklist Canada for additional due diligence steps.
+You are working on one, your most important money deal.

 The reality: Title searches have timing limits.
-Liens can be registered between searches.
-That's why title insurance exists: to provide protection after closing.
+Liens can be filed between searches.
+That is why title insurance exists: to provide protection after closing.
 However, prevention through multiple searches is still valuable.
+If the legal risks of ownership seem too high, run the numbers on our rent vs buy calculator to see if renting offers a better financial and peace-of-mind balance for you.

-• ✅ Run full lien search on property
+• ✅ Run full land title search canada on property

 • ✅ Check municipal tax status